arackaf/booklist/README.md

 ](https://www.npmjs.com/package/mongo-graphql-starter) and [micro-graphql-react
 ](https://www.npmjs.com/package/micro-graphql-react) projects.
 Data is stored in Mongo, and all book info is looked up with the GoodReads API, subject to an unfortunate one-request-per-second limit imposed by GoodReads.

-The current React iteration uses TypeScript and vanilla Hooks, and is in the `react-redux` directory (unfortunately named, for now, from when it used Redux).
+The current React iteration uses TypeScript and vanilla Hooks, and is in the `react` directory.

 Future iterations may potentially look at ... whatever is thriving whenever the React version is done, if it ever is...